econchick/cli-basics/shell.md

 ## `grep` and Regular Expressions

 The `grep` program is extremely versatile as a way of *finding* things in files.

+[`grep`](https://en.wikipedia.org/wiki/Grep) is an acronym for "global regular expression print" which is shortened from "globally search for a regular expression and print matching lines".

 Alongside *regular expressions*, which are a generic tool we'll use from Python as well, we can easily write concise expressions that allow us to find substrings of interest from files and directories.